How phone cards are graded

 Attractiveness

-Some phone cards are genuinely beautiful works of art.
+Some phone cards are beautiful works of art.
 Landscapes, space images, animals, birds, flowers, and seascapes can be sought after simply for their appeal.
 These types of cards may also hold a sentimental appeal to certain collectors.
 For example, a particular dog or cat breed may be very personal.

 Miscellaneous

-Additional determining factors include the phone carrier, dealers' current stock levels, competition, issue price, condition, distribution, trendiness, uniqueness, origin, technology, and whether there is a bull or bear market.
+Additional factors include the phone carrier, dealers' current stock levels, competition, issue price, condition, distribution, trendiness, uniqueness, origin, technology, and whether there is a bull or bear market.
 As with any other collectible, trends ebb and flow with fashions and current events.

 Authentication & Grading